 And it worked.
 In the way that Alexa had clearly conditioned me not to talk to her/it, but to command.

 And I would rather not.
 I actually noticed that when I command Alexa on one moment, the next I can’t instantly switch to a friendly conversation.
-And the other way around: when I’m in the middle of a conversation with my wife, it takes effort for me to switch to a more directive mode towards Alexa.
+And the other way around: when I’m in the middle of a conversation with someone it takes effort for me to switch to a more directive mode towards Alexa.

 I would prefer a more conversational interface, a more talkative, less hierarchical relationship.
 And maybe it’s telling for the state of digital/internet of things right now.
 We’re still in the ‘command’-phase, slowly moving towards more conversational interfaces.